chris-aq/piluft/README.md

 Below are basic instructions on how to set the Raspberry Pi up to read data from the air quality sensor.

-Details of how to physically set up the sensor in a waterproof case are provided on the Luftdaten website.
+Details of how to physically set up the controller and sensor in a weatherproof case are provided on the Luftdaten website.

 ## Requirements
 This guide assumes basic knowledge of electronics, the Unix environment, and some experience with the Raspberry Pi platform itself.